- JoNova - https://joannenova.com.au -

 Quickstart for beginners:

-1. Scroll to the bottom of most pages OR Click the word “REPLY” under the name of the person you want to reply too.
+1. Scroll to the bottom of most pages OR Click the word “REPLY” under the comment.

-2. Fill in your name (or pseudonym) and leave a real email – which we won’t publish, but may use to get in touch with you if we need to.
+2. Fill in your name (or pseudonym) and leave a real email – which we won’t publish, sell, or share, but may need to reach you.

 4. If you want emails of all comments on that thread to go to you, tick the box next to this at the bottom of the comment field: ” .”
 Be aware you may get 200 emails.